What’s a biotech CEO worth? The top 15 pay packages puts a spotlight on performance — usually

 A consummate dealmaker leads the list, followed by a self-made billionaire, but between the first and last you’ll see how compensation at this stage of the game is figured for your average high-profile public enterprise.
 With a couple of glaring exceptions, they’re all gambling big on next-gen drugs, and several are under extreme pressure to start producing some solid results.

 Of course, high expectations should go with high pay.
 You don’t get paid the big bucks for nothing.
 And none of these CEOs would be shy about explaining why they qualify for the top pay in the industry.

-Typically, they all make less than the Big Pharma CEOs you’ll find at the very top of every compensation count down.
-People like J&J’s Alex Gorsky (2016 compensation $26.9 million) or Ken Frazier at Merck ($21.8 million) are on top with Ian Read ($17.3 million) and ex-Lilly CEO John Lechleiter ($18.3 million) coming in not far behind.
+Most make less than the Big Pharma CEOs you’ll find at the very top of every compensation count down.
+People like J&J’s Alex Gorsky (2016 compensation $26.9 million) or Ken Frazier at Merck ($21.8 million) are on top, with Ian Read ($17.3 million) and ex-Lilly CEO John Lechleiter ($18.3 million) coming in not far behind.

 Hat tip to STAT, which helpfully pulled a lot of raw data on compensation.
 I weeded out a bunch of non-biotechs from that list, including all the generic players, and added background numbers on salary and compensation with some new commentary for each.
 I added Medivation to include David Hung’s compensation and dropped Jazz, which has yet to file a proxy this year.